 - 1. The businesses maintain low to nil static liquidity gaps of their activities, by using SGL Group's Treasury, which can, if needed, run a transformation position and manage it within the framework of the established risk limits. - 2.
 Internal liquidity stress tests, established on the basis of combined (systemic and idiosyncratic) scenarios, are controlled at SGL Group level.
-They are used to ensure compliance with the survival horizon to calibrate liquidity reserves.
-They are accompanied by a Contingency Funding Plan that sets out measures to be taken in the event of a liquidity crisis.
+Since end of 2024, additional stress scenarios are computed and monitored: idiosyncratic (risk specific to SG Group), systemic (shock on global markets).
+These stress tests are used to ensure compliance with the survival horizon to calibrate liquidity reserves.
+They are completed by a Contingency Funding Plan that sets out measures to be taken in the event of a liquidity crisis.

 - 3. The businesses' funding needs (short-term and long-term) are determined on the basis of the development objectives and in line with SGL Group's fund-raising targets and capabilities. - 4.
 A plan for long-term funding, which complements the resources raised by the businesses, is designed to cover upcoming repayments and finance the growth of the businesses. - 5.
 SGL Group's short-term resources are adapted to the financing of the businesses' short-term.
-As outlined above, they are adjusted in light of the liquidity reserve on the assets side, based on the established stress survival horizon as well as the SGL Group's LCR target (Liquidity Coverage Ratio, see Regulatory Ratios section). - SGL Group's liquidity steering takes into account compliance with the target regulatory ratios (LCR, NSFR) and internal ratios (Liquidity Gap in a business-as-usual situation and in a stress situation).
+As outlined above, they are adjusted in light of the liquidity reserve on the assets side, based on the established stress survival horizon as well as the SGL Group's LCR target (Liquidity Coverage Ratio, see Regulatory Ratios section). - 6.
+SGL Group's liquidity steering takes into account compliance with the target regulatory ratios (LCR, NSFR) and internal ratios (Liquidity Gap in a business-as-usual situation and in a stress situation).